 ABM: Account-based marketing

-ABM is a marketing acronym that involves a collaborative effort by marketing and sales teams in order to win over specific accounts.
+ABM is a marketing acronym and campaign abbreviation that involves a collaborative effort by marketing and sales teams in order to win over specific accounts.
 Each prospect is targeted with a uniquely planned-out marketing campaign tailored to land the account.
 It is a B2B marketing strategy (described below) that treats individual businesses as entire markets.

 Example: “We have added three new accounts to our portfolio thanks to our successful ABM campaigns.”